DmitriyZhuravlev/Lifting-2D-object-detection-to-3D-in-BEV/README.md

 ## Introduction

 This repository contains PoC implementation of the https://link.springer.com/chapter/10.1007/978-3-031-09076-9_21.
-2D detector and tracker based on https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet.
+3D detection works on the top of https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet.

 ## Before you run the tracker